15 Best Places to Visit in March

 Accommodation: Where to Stay in Valencia: Best Areas & Hotels

 Does your March vacation involve pristine white sand, turquoise seawater, and rugged limestone cliffs?
 Phuket's got you covered.
-The island, located off the southwest coast of the Thai mainland, treats tourists to amazing beach weather (think: temperatures between 25 and 34 degrees Celsius, with almost no chance of rain) this time of year.
+The island, located off the southwest coast of the Thai mainland, treats tourists to amazing beach weather (think: temperatures between 25 and 34 degrees Celsius, with almost no chance of rain) this time of year, making it one of the best places to visit in March.

 Given that it's high season, your travel budget will need to account for peak hotel rates and flight costs this time of year.
 Make reservations as far in advance as possible.